antononcube/RakuForPrediction-blog/Articles/LLM-graph-plots-interpretation-guide.md

     ;
 ```

+**Remark:** This is a documentation example -- I want to be seen that `$poet4` can be undefined.
+That hints that the corresponding sub is not always evaluated.
+(Because of the result of the corresponding test function.)

 Make the graph:

 ```raku
 my $gBestPoem = LLM::Graph.new(%rules)
 ```

-Not to make the execution quicker, we assign the poems (instead of LLM generating them):
+Now, to make the execution quicker, we assign the poems (instead of LLM generating them):

 ```raku
 # Poet 1